 What is one thing that is different between strategy #2 and the others?

-They can see them all.
+Your potential client can read them all.

-With networking, your website, and social media, you get to control the image you portray.
+Unlike with direct to client, your website, and social media, you get to control the image you portray.

 You aren't going to put a bad testimonial on your website, or on your LinkedIn profile right?